-1.2) Dictionary file: "TDA_dic.txt" (Excerpt below)
+1.2) Dictionary file: "TDA dic.txt"

 The dictionary file "TDA dic.txt" contains the identifiers of the 14 variables.
-In this internal dictionary of DtmVic, the identifiers of categories must begin at: "column 6" The identifier of a categorical variable is preceded by the number N of its categories (columns 1 to 5); the N following lines identify the N response items.
+In this internal version of DtmVic dictionary, the identifiers of categories must begin at: "column 6" The identifier of a categorical variable is preceded by the number N of its categories (columns 1 to 5); the N following lines identify the N response items.
 An optional "short identifier" could be located in columns 1 to 5.
 A numerical variable (such as "age") has 0 category.
-Note that blank spaces are not allowed within the identifiers (about DtmVic formats, see: chapter 1).
+Note that blank spaces are not allowed within the identifiers (about DtmVic formats, see: Introduction of Tutorial D).